-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the local government body's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the arc21's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.

-The governance framework has been in place at arc21 for the year ending 31 March 2014 and up to the date of approval of the Annual Governance Statement and statement of accounts.
+The governance framework has been in place at arc21 for the year ending 31 March 2015 and up to the date of approval of the Annual Governance Statement and Statement of Accounts.